 2. Hamstrings muscles

 Glutes muscle to the backward of the knee, four muscles are situated which is collectively known as the hamstrings.
-It is one of the major muscle which is responsible for carrying our body weight throughout the legs.
+It is one of the major muscles which is responsible for carrying our body weight throughout the legs.
 It is formed with the biceps femoris, semimembranosus, and semitendinosus.
 They all work jointly when you extend the hips and kneel your knees.

 At the time of rollerblading, you perform knee flexion while lifting the legs from the ground and shifting your heel towards the butt.
 Hamstrings can get strengthened by rollerblading.
 Thus it will be able to make your legs big.